bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 French emails now possible (thanks to lucmuller).
 Bugfix: form replaced with a normal button in the emails.

-Version 3.0.1: salutation in emails moved to a partial.
-Gender divers will now be ignored in the emails.
+Version 3.1.0: salutation in emails moved to a partial.
+Gender divers will now be ignored in the salutation in emails.
+The name is now available in the email to the admin on unsubscription.